home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 If your integration is collecting form data which can be automatically filled by browsers or password managers, such as login credentials or contact information, then you have 2 options to enable this feature.

-The first option is to use Voluptuous with data keys that are recognized by the frontend.
-This is limited to username and password fields, and is supported primarily to quickly enable auto-fill on the many integrations that collect them without having to convert their schemas to selectors.
-The frontend will recognize the keys `"username"` and `"password"` and add HTML `autocomplete` attribute values of `"username"` and `"current-password"`, respectively.
+The first option is to use Voluptuous with data keys recognized by the frontend.
+The frontend will recognize the keys `"username"` and `"password"` and add HTML `autocomplete` attribute values of `"username"` and `"current-password"` respectively.
+Support for autocomplete is limited to `"username"` and `"password"` fields and is supported primarily to quickly enable auto-fill on the many integrations that collect them without converting their schemas to selectors.

 The second option is to use a [text selector](https://www.home-assistant.io/docs/blueprint/selectors/#text-selector).
 This gives full control of the input type and allows any permitted value for `autocomplete` to be specified.
 A hypothetical schema collecting certain fillable data might be: